McGondyGaming/STTC-TT/README.md

 ## Usage

 ### 0. Download
-- Download the source code in your preferred format
+- If downloading, choose the source code in your preferred format
 - Open `STTCTT.html` in your favourite browser (tested in Chrome)

 ### 1. Select a Source